flint-lang/flint-lang.github.io/wiki/src/beginners_guide/8_core_modules/3_assert.md

 When executing this program you will see this error message printed to the console:

 > ```
-> ERROR: main function returned error
->  - type_id: 2448605372
->  - value_id: 0
+> The given error bubbled up to the main function:
->  - message: "The assertion has failed"
+>  └─ ErrAssert.AssertionFailed: "The assertion has failed"
 > ```